 Do you suffer from chronic diarrhoea?
 Try cutting out all these grains from your meals for a month.
-You may be surprised; talk to a nutritionist for details of a gluten free diet.
-Personally, having had such success with kefir benefits, I'd rather try that first to normalise the healthy flora in the gastrointestinal tract.
+You may be surprised; talk to a nutritionist for details of gluten-free food.
+Personally, having had such success with kefir benefits, I would rather try that first to normalise the friendly flora in the gastrointestinal tract.